KaylebJay/petz-1/petz/docs/add_petz.md

 },

 name = name of the node
-where = "stand" or "entity"
+where = "stand" or "entity" (by default "entity") damage = damage points (by default 1)
-damage = damage points (by default 1)
+Note: Lava already makes damage so it is not necessary being defined.